New Zealand cricket team in South Africa in 1953–54: Second Test

-The second test was famous for New Zealand player Bob Blair receiving news that his fiancée, Nerissa Love, had been killed in the Tangiwai railway disaster on Christmas Eve.
-Blair was not expected to bat when his turn came on Boxing Day, as an announcement had been made that he would take no further part in the game.
-In the event, however, he appeared at the crease at the fall of the ninth wicket to join Bert Sutcliffe, who had already started to walk off the field.
+The second Test is notable for New Zealander Bob Blair receiving news that his fiancée, Nerissa Love, had been killed in the Tangiwai railway disaster on Boxing Day morning.
+Blair initially withdrew from the match and an announcement had been made that he would take no further part in the game.
+In the event, however, he travelled to the ground after having heard on the radio commentary of the match that New Zealand were in danger of having to follow on in their first innings.
+He came in to bat at the fall of the ninth wicket to join Bert Sutcliffe, who had already started to walk off the field having not known that Blair was at the ground.
 The packed crowd stood in silence.

-The two men added 33 for the last wicket and avoided a follow on, with Sutcliffe striking three sixes and Blair one from a single eight-ball over, but in the next over Blair was stumped off Hugh Tayfield.
-South Africa won the match by 132 runs.
+The pair added 33 runs for the last wicket in 10 minutes, with Sutcliffe hitting Hugh Tayfield for three sixes and Blair hitting one in a single eight-ball over.
+In Tayfield's next over Blair was stumped, leaving New Zealand almost 100 runs behind after the first innings.
+After bowling South Africa out for 148 they needed 212 runs to win the match and were 75/3 on the last morning of the match before a batting collapse―the last seven wickets were lost for just 25 more runs― meant that South Africa won the match by 132 runs.